bazelbuild/bazel-website/designs/index.md

 ## How to choose a lead reviewer?

 The lead reviewer is a domain expert.
 Lead reviewers must be:

 *   Knowledgeable of the relevant subsystems
 *   Objective (i.e., capable of providing constructive feedback)
 *   Have sufficient time available to lead the review process
+*   Available for the entire review period to lead the process

 ## I'm a reviewer.
 What are my responsibilities?